Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/game-rules.typ

     #nb_heading([R12], level: 2)
     - The motors on a robot are limited to a total of 88W.
 The robot can have any combination of 11W and 5.5W motors.
 This means that robots can now have up to 16 motors.

-    #nb_heading([Conclusion], level: 1)
-    Overall, Over Under is a unique and intruiging season, and we are excited to get started.
-We find it especially interesting that robots can only hold one triball at a time, and that triballs can be loaded directly into the robot in the load-zone.
-In addition, the newly legal 5.5W motors allow for a large amount of new designs that were not possible before.

-    After reading through the rules we identified these capabilities that our bot will need to have:
-    - Needs to be able to pick up/put down match loads.
-    - Needs to be able to climb.
-    - Needs to be able to complete tasks during the autonomous period.
-    - Needs to be able to traverse the field.
-    - Needs to be able to score triballs in offensive goal.
   ],
 )